Gaya/gaya.pizza/blog/contents/articles/react-vs-vue-1-jsx-vue-template-syntax/index.md

 Vue helps the developer solve a lot of "hard" stuff which is not baked into React.
 React on the other hand allows the developer more control over how the code works.

 My personal preference goes to React + JSX, not just because I don't like templating languages in general, but because it's just JavaScript, and it made me a way better developer than I used to be, being way more conscious about what I was doing.

-_Next time_ I am going to tell you about the component structure, file structure, and how both frameworks handle these problems differently.